LotusLotus

 The Buddha told the youth, "Quickly show the evil māra to the huge multitude."

 Three times the Buddha asked them, and no one was capable.
-The Buddha told the multitude, "Do not think less of yourselves.
+The Buddha told the multitude, “Do not think less of yourselves.
 In this multitude I have many disciples who, after my parinirvāṇa, will be able to protect the true Dharma and pronounce this sūtra.
-The last one among the 500 Bodhisattvas, including Worthy Protector, is the Licchavi youth called Entire World Delighted to See.
-After I am gone, he will beat the great Dharma drum, blow the great Dharma conch shell, convene the great Dharma assembly, and erect the great Dharma banner."
+The last one among the 500 Bodhisattvas, including Worthy Protector, is the Licchavi youth called Entire World Delighted Is to See.
+After my parinirvāṇa, he will beat the great Dharma drum, blow the great Dharma conch shell, convene the great Dharma assembly, and erect the great Dharma banner.”

-At that time the Buddha told Mahākāśyapa, "Kāśyapa, like a man guarding the fields without effective skills, you are incapable of protecting and upholding this sūtra.
-This youth has now heard this sūtra, and he will excel in reading and reciting it, will step forward to protect and uphold it, and will expound it to others.
-He will always assume the body of an ordinary man although he stands on the Seventh Ground.
-When 80 years still remain in the true Dharma as it perishes, he will be reborn in the south into the family of Kāyale, on the bank of the Skillful Means River, in Mahāpari Village, in the kingdom of Maṇḍala.
-He will be the bhikṣu who upholds my name as if skillfully guarding and protecting the seedlings in the fields.
-In the midst of an arrogant, negligent, indolent multitude, he will renounce family life, the secular life.
-He will draw that multitude by means of the Four Drawing-in Dharmas.
+“In the midst of an arrogant, negligent, indolent multitude, he will renounce family life, the secular life.
+He will draw in that multitude by means of the Four Drawing-in Dharmas.
 After receiving this profound sūtra, he will read, recite, and penetrate it.
 He will purify the Saṅgha, enabling its members to abandon the impure ways they have accepted.
-First, he will pronounce to them the Sūtra of the Great Dharma Drum.
-Second, he will pronounce to them the Mahāyāna sūtras on emptiness.
-Third, he will pronounce to them the eternal abiding of the Tathāgata and the realm of sentient beings, according to the Sūtra of the Great Dharma Drum.
+First, he will pronounce to them this Sūtra of the Great Dharma Drum.
+Second, he will pronounce to them Mahāyāna sūtras about emptiness.
+Third, he will pronounce to them the eternal abiding of a Tathāgata and the realm of sentient beings, in accordance with this Sūtra of the Great Dharma Drum.
 He will beat the great Dharma drum, blow the great Dharma conch shell, convene the great Dharma assembly, and erect the great Dharma banner.
 In my presence, he will don the armor of great vows.
-He will pour down the Dharma rain in his entire 100-year life span.
-After the 100 years are completed, he will manifest great spiritual powers and demonstrate parinirvāṇa.
-He will say these words: 'Śākyamuni Buddha has now come here.
+He will pour down the Dharma rain in his entire 100-year lifespan.
+After living 100 years, he will manifest great spiritual powers and demonstrate parinirvāṇa.
+He will say these words: ‘Śākyamuni Buddha now has come here.
 All should regard Him reverently, pay respects, and make obeisance.
 Indeed, the Tathāgata is eternally abiding in peace and bliss.
-You kindly ones should observe that true reality is eternal and blissful as I say.'
-At that time Buddhas from the ten directions will all appear and say these words, 'Indeed, indeed, it is just as you say.
-All should believe in what you have said so well.'"
+You kindly people should observe that true reality is eternal and blissful as I say.’
+Thereupon Buddhas from worlds in the ten directions will all appear and say these words, ‘Indeed!
+Indeed!
+It is just as you say.
+All should believe in what you have said so well.’”

-Kāśyapa asked the Buddha, "World-Honored One, how many virtues should a Bodhisattva develop in order to see the eternal, indestructible dharma body of the Tathātgata and to demonstrate upon dying great spiritual powers?"
+Kāśyapa asked the Buddha, “World-Honored One, what merits should a Bodhisattva achieve in order to see the eternal, indestructible dharma body of the Tathāgata and, upon dying, to demonstrate great spiritual powers?”

-"In addition, there are four more things.
-What are these four?
-First, excel in upholding the Dharma.
-Second, always delight in and appreciate one's own good deeds.
-Third, willingly take refuge [in the Three Jewels] and recognize it as a gain of great benefits.
-Fourth, definitely have no doubt about the eternal abiding of the Tathāgata, day and night thinking of the virtues of the Tathāgata.
-Because of these causes and conditions, one will at once see, before one's death, one's eternally abiding dharma body, and manifest great spiritual powers.
-Kāśyapa, wherever such good men and good women stay in cities or villages, I will manifest the dharma body to them and say these words: 'Good men and good women, the Tathāgata is eternally abiding.'
-From today on, you should accept and uphold and read and recite this sūtra.
-You should explain it to others, saying these words: 'Know that the Tathāgata always abides in peace and bliss.
-You should wish [to see your dharma body] with an upright mind, neither sycophantic nor deceitful.'
+“Through these causes and conditions, before one’s death, one will presently see one’s eternally abiding dharma body and manifest great spiritual powers.
+Kāśyapa, wherever such good men and good women stay in cities or villages, I will reveal the dharma body to them and say these words: ‘Good men and good women, the Tathāgata is eternally abiding.’
+From today on, you should accept and uphold this sūtra, and read and recite it.
+You should explain it to others, saying these words: ‘Know that the Tathāgata always abides in peace and bliss.
+You should wish to see [your dharma body] with an upright mind, neither sycophantic nor deceitful.’
 You should know that the World-Honored One is indeed eternally abiding.
-For the pure ones who wish to see me, I will reveal my body.
+For the pure ones who wish to see me, I will manifest myself to them.

 Kāśyapa asked the Buddha, "Why do you say that?"